theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `orderID`: The ID of the order.
 - `signature`: The signature of the redeemer.

+Allows the redeemer to refund an order instantly with a signature.

-It recovers the redeemer address from the signature and refunds the tokens to the initiator instantly.
+1. Recovers the redeemer address from the `signature`.
+2. Loads the order from the `orders` mapping.
+3. Checks that the recovered redeemer address matches the order redeemer address.
+4. Marks the order as fulfilled.
+5. Emits the `Refunded` event.
+6. Transfers the tokens to the initiator.

 ### \_initiate